 HLO is authorized to adopt administrative rules.
 We facilitate administrative rulemaking for all HLO-regulated professions.

 A Rules Advisory Committee (RAC) may be appointed to represent the interests of a more diverse cross section of individuals, small businesses or organizations that may be affected by the rule.
-For additional information or to apply for a position on a RAC, please review the following:
+For additional information, please review the following: